opengisch/QField-docs/documentation/how-to/advanced-how-tos/sensors.en.md

 ## Sensor-Driven Tracking

-Store live sensor readings linked to GNSS positions by initiating tracking sessions on point vector layers.
+You can also store live sensor readings linked to GNSS positions by initiating tracking sessions on point vector layers.

 ### Configuration in QGIS
 :material-monitor: Desktop preparation